dcSpark/cardano-multiplatform-lib/README.md

 # Cardano Serialization Lib

-This is a library for serialization & deserialization of data structures used in Cardano's Haskell implementation of Shelley along with useful utility functions.
+This is a library, written in Rust, for serialization & deserialization of data structures used in Cardano's Haskell implementation of Alonzo along with useful utility functions.

 ##### NPM packages